 The ancillary substances associated with this material must be reviewed.
 This is an important piece that needs to be incorporated into the review of every material during sunset.

 Beyond Pesticides opposes the relisting of activated charcoal as currently allowed.
-We would support a listing that limits its use to filtering water and requires steam activation.
+We would support a listing that requires steam activation.

 Ascorbic acid

 Reference: §205.605(b) Ascorbic acid.